 The Legend of the Cornstalk Fence

-On the 900 block of Royal Street in the French Quarter of New Orleans sits a unique home.
-It stands out amid the French and Spanish buildings typically seen in the Vieux Carre.
-This home is a beautiful side hall townhouse that sports Queen Anne styling.
-A large turret towers over the home.
-Normally, a unique home like this would hold its own, but not this house.
-The beautiful home takes a backseat to the cast-iron fence that guards the property.
+If you walk down the 900 block of Royal Street in the French Quarter of New Orleans, sits a unique home that stands out amid the French and Spanish buildings typically seen in the Vieux Carre.
+This is a beautiful Queen Anne-style house with a single bay one-story window and turret towering menacingly over the home.
+Normally, a unique home like this would hold its own, but the cast iron cornstalk fence that graces the front nearly upstaged this house.
 It is this fence that has spawned a beautiful story of true love and heavy metal.

-Here is the story heard daily upon the streets of the Quarter, as told by ghost tour guides and mule buggies.
-They will stop to weave the tale of love, homesick brides, and a man going to extreme measures to make his new wife happy.
+Here is the story heard daily upon the streets of the Quarter, where ghost tour guides and mule buggy “drivers” will stop to weave the tale of love, homesick brides, and a man going to extreme levels to make his new wife happy.

-Legend has it that Dr. Biamonti and his bride moved into the home here on Royal Street.
-It did not take long for his young bride to become terribly homesick.
-She yearned for the cornfields from her childhood in Iowa.
-Wanting to make his young bride happy, the husband commissioned the fence.
-This way his true love could look upon her faux cornfields every morning.
+Legend has it that Dr. Biamonti and his bride moved into the home here on Royal Street, but his young bride was terribly homesick and yearned for the cornfields of her childhood in Iowa.
+Her husband, wanting to make his young bride happy, commissioned the fence so that his true love could look upon her faux cornfields every morning.

-On cue, the collective “ahh’s” come out, women squeeze their partner’s hand.
-The glow of love permeates the air like a whiff of Axe Body Spray after a group of middle school boys pass by.
+On cue, the collective “ahhs” come out, women squeeze their partner’s hand, and the glow of love permeates the air like a whiff of Axe Body Spray after a group of middle school boys pass by.
 There it is, a story of true love, cast iron, and a love-struck man wanting to make the love of his life happy.

-Who doesn’t love a wonderful love story?
-This story has it all, homesick brides, true love, and a Grand Gesture (™ pending) to prove that love.
-This story also has the bonus of having a name attached to the story.
-This makes it easier to research and gives the story more weight.
-New Orleans has the great fortune of having well-preserved archives.
-It is this access that makes researching these stories possible.
-We are also blessed with a fantastic organization, the Historic New Orleans Collection.
-Their physical and digital archives are an amazing resource for research.
+Who doesn’t love a good love story?
+This story has it all: homesick brides, true love, and a Grand Gesture (™ pending) to prove that love.
+This story also has the bonus of having a name attached to the story, which makes it easier to start the research.
+The city also blessed us with a fantastic organization, the HNOC that makes researching a lot easier with their archives being both physical and digital.

 915 Royal Street

 The home has a lot going on and would still be a stop on many a French Quarter tour with its beautiful Queen Anne design.
-So even without the rare cast-iron fence, it is easy to see the need to appreciate this unique architecture.
+So even without the rare cast-iron fence with its own history, it is easy to see the need to appreciate this unique architecture.

-Planning and construction on the brick townhouse started in 1850 and finished in 1860.
-But was the fire in 1900 is what gave the owners the ability to add the quirky Queen Anne turret and bay.
+Construction on the brick townhouse started in 1850 and finished in 1860, but there was a fire in 1900 that gave the owners the ability to add the quirky Queen Anne turret and bay

-The first official documentation on the property shows up on Monday the 8th of May in 1787.
-This is when the property is sold to Dr. Luis Fortin for the price of $700 pesos.
-In 1816 Francois Xavier Martin, who was the chief justice of the Louisiana Supreme Court, first Attorney General of Louisiana, and author of the first history of Louisiana, took possession of the property.
-Originally a native of France, he lived on the property from 1816 to 1826.
-The property changes hands several times until in 1834.
-This is when, yes, Dr. Joseph Biamonti takes possession of the home and property.
-The basis for the legend is holding up to scrutiny.
-As property records put Dr. Joseph Biamonti at this address in 1834.
+Original Home – The first official documentation on the property shows up on Monday the 8th of May in 1787 when the property is sold to Dr. Luis Fortin for the price of $700 pesos.
+The property changes hands until 1834 when yes indeed Dr. Joseph Biamonti takes possession of the home and property.
+The basis for the legend is holding up to scrutiny here, as property records do put Dr. Joseph Biamonti at this address in 1834.

 We now have a nearly 20-year gap in the records before a flurry of activity happens.
-The good doctor parcels up the property to his children.
-This included two daughters who received the largest lot of property as part of their dowry.
-It is in the daughters’ era when she built the brick townhouse.
+The good doctor parcels up the property to his children, including two daughters, who receive the property as part of their dowry.
+It is in the daughters’ era that the brick townhouse was built.

-According to the legend, in 1857 Dr. Biamonti commissioned the fence for his homesick wife.
-The cornstalk pattern makes its debut in 1858 in the Wood & Perot and Miltenberger cast iron catalog.
+According to the legend, Dr. Biamonti commissioned the fence for his homesick wife.
+The cornstalk pattern shows up in 1858 in the Wood & Perot and Miltenberger cast iron catalog for the first time.

 1834 Iowa was not a hotbed of commercial farming, it was a handful of subsistence farming European settlers sharing the territory with several Native tribes.
 Iowa was still very much Native American Territory with multiple tribes laying claims to the grasslands of Iowa.
 In fact, contemporary sources describe Iowa as “a sea of grass”.

 While Iowa was a part of the Louisiana Purchase in 1802, it wasn’t until the 1830s that negotiations started with the various tribes.
-In the 1820s when the bride would have been a child, Iowa would have been a handful of farmers scattered in with native tribes growing mostly beans, squash, and yes, corn.
-She would not have seen large fields of corn as commercial farming did not take off until the 1850s when both a population boom and advances in agriculture made large scale farming possible.
+In the 1820s when she would have been a child, Iowa would have been a handful of farmers scattered in with native tribes growing mostly beans, squash, and yes, corn.
+She would not have seen large fields of corn as commercial farming did not take off until the 1850s.

 Wood & Perot Forgeries

-Cast iron became a thing in 500 BC China and cast iron grew as cookware and having domestic and agricultural uses, but it wasn’t until the 1850s when cast iron became purely decorative.
-Robert Wood fired up his first forge in 1839, making simple window guards, smaller iron works, and statues.
-Wood continued to grow as both an artist and business owner where he built large bronze statues.
-Robert Wood would continue to grow and retool his operations until the 1850s when he retooled his factory to do statues, fencing, gazebos, and other extensive iron works.
-It is in 1858 the Wood Ironwork had 153 fence patterns, one of which is the cornstalk pattern.
-Wood would work along with Perot, Cotton, and Miltenberger in the cast iron industry.
+Cast iron became a thing in 500 BC China and cast iron grew as cookware but it was the 1850s when cast iron became decorative.
+Robert Wood first fired up his forge in 1839 with simple window guards, smaller ironworks, and statues.
+Wood continued to grow as an artist and businessman who built large bronze statues.
+Robert Wood would continue to grow and retool his operations until the 1850s when he retooled his factory to do statues, fencing, gazebos, and other large iron works.
+In 1862 the Wood (who would partner with Perot, Miltonberger, & Cotton) ironworks had 153 fence patterns one of which is the cornstalk pattern.

-Demand for cast iron skyrocketed in New Orleans mostly because of the Pontalba Buildings boasting one of the first examples of decorative cast iron.
+Demand for cast iron skyrocketed in New Orleans mostly due to the Pontalba Buildings boasting the first examples of decorative cast iron.
 This had the fashionable people of New Orleans scrambling to put cast iron on their homes.
-Demand was so high that Wood and Miltenberger opened up a shop on Camp Street where they would supply most cast iron to New Orleans until they closed up shop in 1878.
+Demand was so high that Wood and Miltenberger opened up a shop on Camp Street where they would supply the majority of cast iron to New Orleans until they closed up shop in 1878.

-A fact that must be pointed out, directly across from 915 Royal Street are the 3 interconnected mansions of Michel Heine.
-Michel Heine was a wealthy financier who also was married to Amélie Marie Céleste Miltenberger.
-It is Amelie’s father, who is both an architect and importer of cast iron.
-With Amelie being neighbors, it is very plausible that Amelie and Maria Biamonte were friends.
-That will be a subject for a future blog.
+A fact that must be pointed out, directly across from 915 Royal Street is the several interconnected mansions of Michel Heine who was a wealthy financier who also happened to be married to Amélie Marie Céleste Miltenberger.
+It is Amelie’s father who is an architect and importer, with Amelie being neighbors, it is very plausible that Amelie and Maria were friends.

 1797 – Dr. Luis Fortin buys property for $700 pesos